Joe Kelley: Pittsburgh Pirates (1892)

-Pittsburgh Pirates and NL's Baltimore Orioles (1892–1898)
+Baltimore Orioles (NL) (1892–1898)

-The Pittsburgh Pirates of the NL purchased Kelley's contract from Omaha for $500 ($ in current dollar terms) on July 2, 1892.
 Ned Hanlon, new manager of the Baltimore Orioles, traded George Van Haltren to the Pirates for Kelley and $2,000 ($ in current dollar terms) in September 1892.
 Hanlon had succeeded Van Haltren as Orioles' manager during the season; remaining with the Orioles as a player, Van Haltren openly criticized Hanlon.
 Hanlon mentioned that he "had [his] eye on Kelley for a long time."

 Hanlon taught Kelley how to play center field.
 During the 1893 season, Kelley batted .305, with 120 runs scored, and stole 33 bases.
 He finished ninth in the NL with a .476 slugging percentage (SLG), and tied Eddie Burke for ninth in home runs with 9.
 The Orioles won the NL pennant in 1894, 1895, and 1896.
 Kelley moved to left field in 1894 with the acquisition of Steve Brodie, who played center.
 That year, he batted .393 with 111 runs batted in (RBI), 199 hits, and 165 runs scored, tying teammate Willie Keeler for second in runs and finishing sixth in batting average and eighth in hits.
 Combined with 107 walks, which were tied for second most in the NL with Cupid Childs and behind only Billy Hamilton, Kelley posted a .502 on-base percentage (OBP), finishing second in the NL to Hamilton, and hit 48 doubles, good for second in the NL, behind only Hugh Duffy.
 His .602 SLG was the fourth best in the NL.